zero1-agi/fracton/README.md

-# Trisoma: A Triadic Framework for AGI Alignment, 2025.
+## **Fracton: A Triadic Framework for AGI Alignment, 2025.** zero1ai.
+All rights reserved. ©
-  by zero1.ai
 👁️‍🗨️

 ---

 trisoma - self vs shadow vs ai

-This repo hosts the *Trisoma Thesis*, a novel framework for modeling two interacting forces (Initiator, Shaper) and an Emergent Field (E₃) in both human psychology and AI systems.
+This repo hosts the *Fracton*, a novel framework for modeling two interacting forces (Initiator, Shaper) and an Emergent Field (E₃) in both human psychology and AI systems.

 ## Contents

-- **thesis/**: Contains the full text of the thesis divided into Parts 1 through 3 (Theoretical & Methodological Foundations) and planned future sections (Parts 4+).
+- **thesis/**: Contains the full text of the thesis divided into Parts 1 through 5 (Theoretical & Methodological Foundations) and planned future sections (Parts 6+).
 - **code/**: Minimal simulation prototypes demonstrating the triadic dynamics (Initiator, Shaper, Emergence) and basic polarity flip mechanisms.
 - **elements/**:
   - *Appendix Z